Intrusionz3r0X/PhantomLdr/README.md

 ![Status](https://img.shields.io/badge/status-stable-green?style=flat-square)
 ![Python](https://img.shields.io/badge/python-3.x-blue?style=flat-square)

 **PhantomLdr** PhantomLdr Allow you to embed shellcode into non-sensitive binary files using a custom 4-byte marker.
-It's designed for red teaming, offensive research, Malware or obfuscation techniques in controlled environments.
+It's designed for red teaming, Malware or obfuscation techniques in controlled environments.

 > ⚠️ **Disclaimer:** This tool is for **educational and authorized security research only**.
 Use it in **isolated environments** or during **authorized penetration testing engagements**.
 The developer assumes no responsibility for misuse.